I lost 1800 CZK in my first 24 hours in Prague because I didn’t know the things to avoid in Prague.

 Not all taxi services in Prague are reliable, especially if you take one directly from the airport without checking.

-What often happens is that some drivers may charge higher fares or take longer routes, knowing that tourists are unfamiliar with local pricing.
+The trap: Some drivers charge 1200-1500 CZK to the city center or take longer routes, knowing that tourists are unfamiliar with local pricing.

 Many travelers fall into this because they want the easiest option after a long flight, without thinking about alternatives.

-A safer choice is to use trusted apps like Uber or Bolt, or take public transport, which is affordable, efficient, and well-connected to the city center.
+A safer choice is to: use trusted apps like Uber or Bolt, or take public transport(Bus 119 to Nádraží Veleslavín, then Metro A.), which is affordable, efficient, and well-connected to the city center.

 This might seem like a small detail, but in Prague, it actually matters.